certtools/intelmq/docs/INSTALL.md

 ### Install Dependencies

-If you are using packages, you can simply skip this section as all dependencies are installed automatically.
+If you are using native packages, you can simply skip this section as all dependencies are installed automatically.

 ##### Ubuntu 14.04 / Debian 8